 The Craaford Foundation invites applications for support primarily for one-year research projects.
 Some of the funds that the Foundation has at its disposal may be granted for more long-term support in accordance with B (below).

 The Foundation particularly welcomes young applicants at the start of their career but may also grant funding to more senior researchers.
 The projects for which applications are made should be of high scientific quality.
+The main applicant shall be an individual, with the exception of what is stated in C (below).
+Applications from doctoral students will not be taken into account.

 Applications must be completed via our website and submitted electronically.
-Applications submitted by telefax, post or email will not be considered.

 You can only submit one application.
 However, you can be both the main applicant and co-applicant.